jarviscanada/jarvis_data_eng_JulieNguyen/README.md

 ## Miscellaneous
 - Minor in Psychology (2017-2021)
-- Studying intermediate Japanese and Vietnamese
+- Studying Japanese and Vietnamese
 - Art & Design